Skip to content

 We embrace all festivals and celebrations at Woodfield, to help our children develop a knowledge of the faiths and religions around them.
 For Christmas this year we all celebrated by exploring a "christmas dinner" and crackers!

-Nursery at Fundaland
+Fundaland

 Animal experiences